Rokhlin dimension for actions of residually finite groups: Rokhlin dimension with commuting towers

 Strongly self-absorbing \cstar-algebras are always simple and nuclear.
 Known examples are the Jiang-Su algebra $\mathcal{Z}$, any UHF algebra of infinite type, the Cuntz algebras $\mathcal{O}_\infty$ and $\mathcal{O}_2$, as well as countable tensor products of these.
 They play an important role in the Elliott classification programme in that $\CD$-stability can be considered as an important regularity property.
 Most notably, $\CZ$-stability appears as a prerequisite for a \cstar-algebra to be inside a classifiable class.
 We are thus led to the problem of determining cases in which $\CD$-stability is preserved under forming crossed products.

-Next we introduce the main definition of the section, which is a strengthening of \ref{dimrok central sequence} and \ref{dimrok allgemein}.
+Next we introduce the main definition of the section, which is a strengthening of~\ref{dimrok central sequence} and~\ref{dimrok allgemein}.

 \begin{defi} Let $A$ be a separable \cstar-algebra, $G$ a residually finite group and $(\alpha,w): G\curvearrowright A$ a cocycle action.
 Let $H\subset G$ be a subgroup of finite index.
-We say that $\alpha$ has Rokhlin dimension $d$ with commuting towers and with respect to $H$, and write $\dimrokc(\alpha, H)=d$, if $d$ is the smallest number such that there exist equivariant order zero maps
+We say that $\alpha$ has Rokhlin dimension $d$ with commuting towers and relative to $H$, and write $\dimrokc(\alpha, H)=d$, if $d$ is the smallest number such that there exist equivariant order zero maps

 with pairwise commuting ranges and $\eins = \phi_0(\eins)+\dots+\phi_d(\eins)$.

 Let $\sigma=(G_n)_n\in\Lambda(G)$ be a regular approximation of $G$.
 We define

 and